-Stabilized fly samples collected from the traps were tallied throughout the fall of 2018.
+Flies collected from the traps were tallied throughout the fall of 2018.
 Dr. Smith conducted statistical data analysis in January of 2019 in preparation for the PASA conference in early February.
-Full analysis and discussion of the research results will be provided in the upcoming final report.
-Initial analysis shows that while dragging did have a statistically significant effect of reducing face and horn flies in some rounds of trapping, in other cases the opposite was true.
-Thus on a season wide basis (all five rounds of collection) we cannot say that the dragging treatment provided statistically significant reduction of fly numbers.
-However there is much nuance in the data which will be discussed further in a pending report.
+Initial analysis shows that while dragging did have an apparent effect of reducing face and horn flies in some rounds of trapping, in other cases the opposite was true.
+Thus on a season wide basis (all five rounds of collection) there was not a statistically significant effect of the mechanized drag on horn flies or face flies in 2018.

-Our 2018 efforts were somewhat hampered by the unusually wet summer weather in Pennsylvania throughout most of July, August and September, and interestingly the precipitation was a significant predictor of horn fly and face fly capture.
+Our 2018 efforts were hampered by the unusually wet summer weather in Pennsylvania throughout most of July, August and September, and interestingly the precipitation was a significant predictor of horn fly and face fly capture.
 This makes sense since the objective of pasture dragging is to spread cow pies so they desiccate faster and become less suitable habitat for fly pupation.
-In 2018 there were several weeks where drying of anything exposed to the weather was difficult).
-A second round of data collection is being considered for the 2019 fly season.
+In 2018 there were several weeks where drying of anything exposed to the weather was difficult.

 Education & Outreach Activities and Participation Summary

 On February 7th, 2019 Dr. Smith (researcher) and Matt Steiman (Farmer PI) co-presented a 90 minute talk entitled “Pastured Beef Cattle Fly IPM” at the annual conference of the Pennsylvania Association for Sustainable Agriculture.
 This slideshow and talk included background on the farm’s beef operation, an overview of the different fly species and their life cycles, non-chemical control measures trialed at Dickinson, and detailed results and discussion from 2017 and 2018 field studies.
 Northeast SARE was credited as a supporter of the work.
-At least 45 people attended – the room was full.
+About 25-30 people attended – the room was full.
 Evaluations from PASA indicate a positive review of the talk (3.6 out of 4.0 rating) 18% of respondents indicated a relative increase in knowledge on the subject.